entando/entando-components/plugins/entando-plugin-jpactionlogger/README.md

 **Configuration**

-You have to create a new user whose name and password are “newuser” and “mypassword”, respectively.
+You have to create a new user whose name and password are _newuser_ and _mypassword_, respectively.

 Access interface from Plugins section of the Menù -> Action Logger: you are presented with all the actions tracked.
 We see that the _admin_ created a new user named _newuser_.
 The careful reader might have noticed that though the _mypassword_ parameter was not recorded, the password used for confirmation is clearly displayed, and this is not what we intended: adding the exclusion for the “_passwordConfirm_ parameter solves the problem.